7 Pulmonary Hypertension Risk Factors

 Pulmonary hypertension (PH) is a chronic lung disease that occurs when your pulmonary arteries become narrowed or blocked, causing increased blood pressure in the lungs and forcing the heart to work harder.
 Here are some risks factors for developing PH according to the Mayo Clinic.

-Cocaine use has been linked with developing PH, as has certain diet pills.
-About 20% of deaths caused by cocaine showed lung damage due to pulmonary hypertension.
+5. Illegal drugs: Cocaine use has been linked with developing PH, as has certain diet pills.
+About 20 percent of deaths caused by cocaine showed lung damage due to pulmonary hypertension.
 Source: drugaddictiontreatment.com

-Females develop PH two times more often than males.
+6. Being female: Females develop PH two times more often than males.

-7. Living at a high altitude: It’s been proven that living at high altitude increases your risk of pulmonary hypertension because the environment contains less oxygen.
+7. Living at a high altitude: It’s been proven that living at a high altitude increases your risk of pulmonary hypertension because the environment contains less oxygen.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.